erikvanoosten/metrics-scala/README.md

 If you need another version mix please open an [issue](https://github.com/erikvanoosten/metrics-scala/issues), or sent an email to the [metrics mailing list](http://groups.google.com/group/metrics-user).

 Note: If Akka has a newer minor-version, you can use that instead of the version metrics-scala was build against.
-(If you use Akka 2.4, you can use the build for Akka 2.3 as Akka 2.4 is binary compatible with Akka 2.3.)
+(In addition, if you want to use Akka 2.4 with scala 2.10 and 2.11, you use the build for Akka 2.3 as Akka 2.4 is binary compatible with Akka 2.3.)

 (*) Hdr is an optional dependency.
 The first number is the version of `"org.mpierce.metrics.reservoir" % "hdrhistogram-metrics-reservoir"`, the second the version of `"org.hdrhistogram" % "HdrHistogram"`.
 See also [hdrhistogram manual page](/docs/Hdrhistogram.md).

-(**) The 2.12.0-RC2 version is only supported until the next Scala 2.12 is out.

 ## Download

 SBT:
 ```
-libraryDependencies += "nl.grons" %% "metrics-scala" % "3.5.5_a2.3"
+libraryDependencies += "nl.grons" %% "metrics-scala" % "3.5.5_a2.4"
 ```

 Maven:
 ```
 <properties>
-    <scala.version>2.11.0</scala.version>
-    <scala.dep.version>2.11</scala.dep.version>
+    <scala.version>2.12.0</scala.version>
+    <scala.dep.version>2.12</scala.dep.version>
 </properties>
 <dependency>
     <groupId>nl.grons</groupId>
     <artifactId>metrics-scala_${scala.dep.version}</artifactId>
-    <version>3.5.5_a2.3</version>
+    <version>3.5.5_a2.4</version>
 </dependency>
 ```